Bergen

 physical violence is involved or threatened, it's always best to obtain

-professional help and support from a therapist, if possible, before making
+professional help and support from a therapist, if possible, before

 Emotional